Every spring in Washington DC the walkways along the Tidal Basin – and select spots around the National Mall –erupt in clouds of pink cherry blossoms.

 Fortunately, this shipment arrived in good condition and, on March 27, 1912, the First Lady and the wife of the Japanese ambassador planted the first two trees.
 It was a small, almost unnoticed ceremony, but Ms Scidmore was there to see her dream implemented.

 Only a couple of those original trees sent from Japan in 1912 still survive.
 (This type of ornamental Cherry tree generally only lives about 25 years, making it amazing that any still survive.)
 However, over the years new trees were planted to replace the original ones.
 Today Washington DC still fills with blossoms each spring when the current trees (mostly descendants of the original trees from Japan) burst into bloom.

 Blossoms generally open white and turn pink as they age.
 At peak bloom, most trees will be very white.

 Usually the cherry trees bloom in late March or early April.
 However, bloom time varies greatly depending on the weather.
 Once they do bloom, each tree’s blossoms last for only a few days.

-These pictures were taken last fall, when unseasonably warm weather tricked some younger cherry trees into blooming.
+These pictures were taken in fall 2016, when unseasonably warm weather tricked some younger cherry trees into blooming.

 This post is linked to Floral Friday Fotos